On the Reduction of Total-Cost and Average-Cost MDPs to Discounted MDPs: Introduction

 It is well-known that discounted MDPs can be reduced to absorbing or transient MDPs (see e.g.,\ \cite[p.\ 137]{altman1999}).
 Theorem~\ref{thm:mainTrans} in this paper provides conditions under which the converse is also true.
 In particular, the reduction comes from a version of the similarity transformation considered by Veinott~\cite{veinott1969}, which is attributed there to Alan Hoffman.
-In the case of finite state and action sets, the reduction also enables the recent complexity estimates for policy iterations obtained by Ye~\cite{ye2011}, Hansen et al.~\cite{h-m-z2013}, and Scherrer~\cite{scherrer2013} to be applied directly to transient MDPs via the linear programming formulation of the discounted problem.
-We remark that Ye~\cite{ye2011} and Denardo~\cite{denardo2015} have obtained complexity estimates for transient MDPs without reducing the problem to a discounted one.
+This reduction relates the value function and optimality equation of the original transient model with those of the corresponding discounted model.
+It implies the existence of stationary optimal policies for transient models if certain natural conditions hold.
+It also implies that the sets of optimal actions for these two models coincide.
+In the case of finite state and action sets, the reduction shows that complexity estimates for Howard's policy iteration algorithm for discounted MDPs imply corresponding estimates for transient MDPs.
+Ye~\cite{ye2011} proved that Howard's policy iteration algorithm, which corresponds to a block-pivoting simplex method, and the simplex method with Dantzig's rule compute optimal policies for discounted MDPs with a fixed discount factor in strongly polynomial time.
+The complexity estimates from \cite{ye2011} were improved in Hansen et al.~\cite{h-m-z2013} and further improved in Scherrer~\cite{scherrer2016}.
+Ye~\cite{ye2011} and Denardo~\cite{denardo2016} also obtained complexity estimates for transient MDPs.
+In Section~\ref{sec:finite-state-action-transient}, Denardo's~\cite{denardo2016} estimate for Howard's policy iteration algorithm, which corresponds to a block-pivoting simplex method, is derived from Scherrer's~\cite{scherrer2016} estimate by using the reduction of a transient MDP to a discounted one.

-On the other hand, the discounted-cost criterion has played an important role in the theory of average-cost MDPs.
-Many results have been proved using the so-called ``vanishing discount factor'' approach, where discounted total costs with discount factor tending to one are used to obtain a stationary average-cost optimal policy via an optimality inequality or equation; see e.g.,\ Sennott~\cite[Chapter~7]{sennott1999}, Sch\"{a}l~\cite{schal1993}, Hern\'{a}ndez-Lerma \& Lasserre~\cite[Chapter~5]{hl-l1996}, and Feinberg et al.~\cite{fkz2012}.
+On the other hand, the discounted-cost criterion plays an important role in the theory of average-cost MDPs.
+Many results have been proved using the so-called ``vanishing discount factor'' approach, where discounted total costs with discount factor tending to one are used to obtain a stationary average-cost optimal policy via an optimality inequality or equation; see e.g.,\ Sennott~\cite[Chapter~7]{sennott1999}, Sch\"{a}l~\cite{schal1993}, Hern\'{a}ndez-Lerma and Lasserre~\cite[Chapter~5]{hl-l1996}, and Feinberg et al.~\cite{fkz2012}.